 Branches of academic learning are "professions" as well as disciplines.
 "Professional" connotes, first of all, a relatively high-status occupational grade; and the organization of national and international "professional associations" doubtless has to do, in no small part, with securing the status and indeed salaries of academics thus organized.
 But the term "professional" also, and more importantly, indicates a certain attitude toward one's work.
 A profession is a self-organizing community, oriented toward certain well-defined tasks or functions.
 A professional community is characterized by, and to a large extent defined in terms of, certain self-imposed standards and norms.
-Incoming members of the profession are socialized into those standards and norms, ongoing members are evaluated in terms of them.
-These professional standards and norms not only form the basis for evaluation of professionals by one another; they are "internalized," with professionals themselves taking a "critical reflective attitude" toward their own performances in light of them.4
+Incoming members of the professional standards and norms not only form the basis for evaluation of professionals by one another; they are "internalized," with professionals themselves taking a "critical reflective attitude" toward their own performances in light of them.4